 Here’s why: An in-office workplace enables quick, over-the-shoulder chats with a co-worker to ask questions and easily collaborate.
 You can share collective brainpower.
-When remote, that efficiency and efficacy of being in proximity to others is often lost.
+When remote, the efficiency and efficacy of being in proximity to others is easily lost.

 Adopting a video-first culture allows you to see the other person’s facial expressions and know whether a topic or assignment is understood.
 Is there confusion on the other person’s face?
 Is her brow furrowed with worry or is she nodding, that yes, that makes sense?
 A video-first culture increases effective communication, productivity and positivity.
 Period.

 Video calls are interactive and engaging.
 They can be used, successfully, for one-on-one catch ups with a co-worker, a department, a team or even the entire company.

 What’s going on today with people working remotely – often with children and pets underfoot – has presented unprecedented challenges.
 So what can you do about it?

 When remote employees have on their video, it’s possible to pick up on non-verbal cues.
 Remember to check out other video windows – not just the window of the person speaking.
 You might notice a colleague isn’t on the same page, which gives you an opportunity to ping them in the background and offer help.

 Your meeting leader is likely not getting all the typical feedback they’re used to, so take the time to send a thoughtful note.
 This could be something along the lines of, “I can tell you put a lot of time into this project – well done!”

 3. Stay positive

 Just because you’re remote, doesn’t mean that you aren’t part of the team.
 Use a video-first culture to bring grace and energy to all of your work.

 The way companies do business has changed drastically over the years, but employees are more likely to stay productive and engaged with a video-first culture, even after they return to offices.